vishrutMathur04/Project-2/Devlog.md

 Set up the basic global variables that will be used across threads.

 Commit the devlog before coding, then commit the code after finishing.

+# Session 3 - Nov 16, 1:30 PM
+The overall flow of the program is beginning to make sense: tellers must all report ready before customers begin.
+Since prints must follow a specific format, adding a helper function now will keep the rest consistent.

+Plan for this session:

+Add the formatted output function.

+Create empty teller and customer thread functions.

+Get the structural foundation ready for later functionality.

+Commit both devlog and code.